If you weren’t already aware, Calphalon pots and pans would fall into the category of non-stick cookware.

 Calphalon happens to have a variety of professional cookware to its name, and almost all of them have one thing in common: they’re quite versatile.

-A Calphalon signature non-stick pan is typically safe in the oven as long as the maximum temperature is 500 degrees F or lower.
+A Calphalon signature non-stick pan is typically safe in the oven as long as the maximum temperature is 500 degrees Fahrenheit (260° C) or lower.

-If you plan to cover your Calphalon pan with a tempered glass lid, you should make sure the temperature doesn’t go above 450 degrees F.
+If you plan to cover your Calphalon pan with a tempered glass lid, you should make sure the temperature doesn’t go above 450 degrees Fahrenheit.

 It is always a good idea to check the manufacturer’s manual to know the exact temperature up to which your calphalon pans are oven safe.